dukeofharen/httplaceholder/docs/RESPONSE.md

 ## Text

 To return a plain text respone, use the "text" response writer.
+If no Content-Type header is set, the header will be set to "text/plain";

 ```
 - id: situation-03